Reconfigurable quantum fluid molecules of bound states in the continuum: Abstract

 \section{Abstract}

-Symmetry protected optical bound states in the continuum (BICs) are charming wave-mechanical objects that provide new and exciting ways to enhance light-matter interactions in compact photonic devices.
-These ultrahigh quality factor states have quickly transcended from passive structures, and lasing devices in the weak-coupling regime, towards nonequilibrium Bose-Einstein condensates of BIC polaritons in the strong-coupling regime.
-Here, we show that the large interaction strength of exciton-polaritons in subwavelength \hsn{quantum‐well waveguide gratings} in conjunction with their topologically protected BIC nature opens unexplored opportunities in low-threshold optically reprogrammable quantum fluids.
-The BIC causes polaritons to---almost counterintuitively---condense in the extremum of a negative mass dispersion which leads to strong interaction-induced trapping at their respective pump spot and gain region.
-We exploit this optical trapping mechanism to demonstrate macroscopic mode-hybridization, the hallmark of coherent quantum systems, enabling construction of never-seen-before artificial BIC molecules with unusual topological charge mutliplicity.
-We underpin the optical write-in aspect of our technique by constructing, on the same sample, artificial mono-atomic and dimerized BIC chains of polariton fluids displaying non-Hermitian quasicrystalline band formation and gap opening.
-Our findings open new perspectives on large-scale reprogrammable driven dissipative many-body systems in the strong-coupling regime.
+\neww{Topological bound states in the continuum are confined wave-mechanical objects that offer advantageous ways to enhance light-matter interactions in compact photonic devices.
+In particular, their large quality factor in the strong-coupling regime has recently enabled the demonstration of Bose-Einstein condensation of bound-state-in-the-continuum polaritons.
+Here, we show that condensation into a negative-mass bound state in the continuum exhibits interaction-induced state confinement, opening opportunities for optically reprogrammable molecular arrays of quantum fluids of light.
+We exploit this optical trapping mechanism to demonstrate that such molecular complexes show hybridization with macroscopic modes with unusual topological charge multiplicity.
+Additionally, we demonstrate the scalability of our technique by constructing extended mono- and diatomic chains of bound-state-in-the-continuum polariton fluids that display non-Hermitian band formation and the opening of a minigap.
+Our findings offer insights into large-scale, reprogrammable, driven, dissipative many-body systems in the strong-coupling regime.}